ChicagoPark/Vim/README.md

 2. We can add plugins into our init.vim file between "call plug#begin()" and "call plug#end()"

 3. After add Plugins, type ":PlugInstall" in init.vim file

+# coc setting => 다음에
+1. find plugged
+I found it from "~/.local/share/nvim/plugged/coc.nvim$" then follow the video
 ```

 <!--